leah-massey/CV/README.md

 - GCSE : 9A*, 1A

-#### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person

 ## Hobbies

 I'm a swing dancer, and have taught evening classes, run social events and danced around Europe at festivals for the past 12 years.
-If I'm not dancing, I can usually be found on the tennis courts in and around Hackney or drafting a new pattern for some clothing I've designed.
+If I'm not dancing, I can usually be found on the tennis courts in and around Hackney, drawing or drafting a new pattern for some clothing I've designed.

-Hello, my name is Leah
-I'm a maker and a problem solver with a background in tailoring and production management.

-I've a sharp analytical mind and an eye that cannot help but look over a problem one last time, I find something I like, I take it apart and I rebuild it, but better.
-If I find something I like, I'd sooner learn how to make it than buy it.